ArieClone/ArieClone/README.md

 - 💞️ I’m looking to collaborate on Econ 1923
 - 📫 How to reach me arie.beresteanu@gmail.com

-## Learning how to code in
+## Learning:
-1. R
+1. Python
-2. Python
+2. JSON
+3. Github

 <!---